Giorgio Giovanni Zuccato: Biography

 Put to rest on 29 November 1792, Zuccato was transferred to the medal regiment of horse grenadiers on 1 October 1794, taking part in the Polish campaign where he distinguished himself during the assault on the fortified suburb of Praga, in Warsaw, located on the right bank of the Vistula.
 For this fact, he was awarded the Order of St. Vladimir of the fourth class.

-In September 1794, during a diplomatic mission, he presented his homages to the King of Prussia Frederick II, who after taking the suburb of Prague awarded him the Order Pour le Mérite.
-On 24 February 1797, he was put to rest, returning on 8 March 1799 to follow the army corps of General Andrej Georgievič Rosenberg during the Italian campaign launched by General Alexander Suvorov.
-After the occupation of Turin (5 May), he was transferred to the army corps of General Pëtr Ivanovič Bagration distinguishing himself in the occupation of Pinerolo, and then took part in the battle of the Trebbia (19 June).
+In September 1794, during a diplomatic mission, he presented his homages to the King of Prussia Frederick II, who after taking the suburb of Praga awarded him the Order Pour le Mérite.
+On 24 February 1797, he was put to rest, returning on 8 March 1799 to follow the army corps of General Andrey Grigoryevich Rosenberg during the Italian campaign launched by General Alexander Suvorov.
+After the occupation of Turin (5 May), he was transferred to the army corps of General Pyotr Ivanovich Bagration distinguishing himself in the occupation of Pinerolo, and then took part in the battle of the Trebbia (19 June).
 In July he was instructed by Suvorov to travel to Tuscany and the territories of the Papal State to organize the popular militias and train them in the use of the bayonet, nominally placed under the orders of the cavalry general Wilhelm Derfelden.
 On July 16 he arrived in Florence, and the next day in Acquapendente, where he found a good number of armed nobles, ecclesiastics, and peasants, organizing his own militia.
 Defeated a French formation, on 25 July he arrived in Arezzo, and two days later in Magione.
 On July 18 he again defeated the French, and three days later occupied Perugia.
 He then ceded command of the militia to the Austrian ensign Carl Schneider baron von Arno.
-Suvorov carried out the task personally reported it to Tsar Paul I. After the battle of Novi, and the subsequent surrender of Tortona, Suvorov transferred the army to Switzerland to support the operations of General Aleksandr Michajlovič Rimsky-Korsakov.
-In Switzerland, Zuccato distinguished himself during the conquest of the Gotthard pass (24 September) and then on the mountains near Lake Klöntal (1 October).
+Suvorov carried out the task personally reported it to Tsar Paul I. After the battle of Novi, and the subsequent surrender of Tortona, Suvorov transferred the army to Switzerland to support the operations of General Aleksandr Mikhailovich Rimsky-Korsakov.
+In Switzerland, Zuccato distinguished himself during the conquest of the Gotthard pass (24 September) and then on the mountains near Lake Klöntal (1 October), as well as participating at Schwanden (5 October).
 On October 30 of the same year, he was promoted to major general, skipping the rank of colonel, with the seniority assigned to him from November 26, 1798.